IlanVinograd/OS_32Bit/Docs/All_Technical_Guide/Bootloader_Technical_guide.md

   BIOS will execute Interrupt (INT) 0x19 to attempt to find a bootable device.
   If the BIOS found a bootable device it load what is on `0x7c00`

-  - Our bootloader is multi staged, this means we need to call STAGE1 first To do so we put STAGE1 at `0x7c00` using `[org 0x7c00]` and when the BIOS jumps to `0x7c00` it should find our own STAGE 1!
+  - Our bootloader is multi staged, this means we need to call STAGE1 first.
+  To do so we put STAGE1 at `0x7c00` using `[org 0x7c00]` and when the BIOS jumps to `0x7c00` it should find our own STAGE 1!

 - ### STAGE 1 bootloader